 Look back at your priorities and determine if you are at fault or if your client was out of line before going back to work.
 Get your confidence back in order to make the rest of the journey ahead.

-Recommended Reading: 7 Insane Habits That Will Destroy Your Freelance Writing Career
+7 Insane Habits to Kill Your Freelance Writing Career

 Many freelancers continue to work, even though, their bodies can take no more.
 If you are one of them, then you will probably produce substandard work very soon.
 Take a break when you are not rushing for a deadline so that when you are rushing for one, you won’t fall sick!